Failed CPVC pipe sections removed from mechanical room for expert forensic construction defect analysis

 FTIR Spectroscopy

 FTIR 'fingerprints' contaminants found on pipe fracture surfaces.
-Our computer library contains thousands of chemical fingerprints, including commercial fire caulks, spray foam formulations, and pipe cements.
-When an unknown substance is found on a failed pipe, FTIR can identify it — even matching it to a specific manufacturer's product.
+Our computer library contains tens of thousands of chemical fingerprints, including commercial fire caulks, spray foam formulations, and pipe cements.
+When an unknown substance is found on a failed pipe, FTIR can identify it, even matching it to a specific manufacturer's product.

 FTIR spectral analysis comparing chemical fingerprints for forensic plastic failure identification